bbauska/Anti-Project-2025/README.md

 medical savings account plans.26.”
 [Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3>● HEADLINE: “Republicans Are Planning To Totally Privatize Medicare – And Fast.”
+<h3>HEADLINE: “Republicans Are Planning To Totally Privatize Medicare – And Fast.”
 [Rolling Stone, 2/5/24]</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Rolling Stone: Making Medicare Advantage the default enrollment option “would hasten
+<p>Rolling Stone: Making Medicare Advantage the default enrollment option “would hasten
 the end of the traditional Medicare program” and benefit private health insurers.
 “One item buried in the 887-page blueprint has attracted little attention thus far, but would have a monumental impact on the health of America’s seniors and the future of one of America’s most